J-81/GeneLab_Data_Processing-1/Amplicon/454-and-IonTorrent/Pipeline_GL-DPPD-7106_Versions/GL-DPPD-7106.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets are available with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---